cunger/escape-velocity/content/docs/nuctec/neutronics.md

 **Fission**: The neutron causes the nucleus to split into two fission products, emitting 2 to 4 neutrons and releasing energy.
 {{< katex display="X \to Y + Z + {}^1_0n" >}}
-This can also happen spontaneously, but it's unlikely.
+This can also happen spontaneously, but its probability is low.
 (Californium has an exceedingly high probability for spontaneous fission, ~3%, which is why it is sometimes used to jumpstart nuclear reactors).

 _Example:_ Uranium fission